 Heading over to the land of the long white cloud for a holiday?

-Here are some tips and tricks on where (and how) to get the best deal on your conversion to New Zealand Dollars.
+Here are some tips and tricks on where (and how) to get the best exchange rate of New Zealand Dollars.

 The New Zealand Dollar (NZD or NZ$) was originally pegged to the US Dollar; but it has had a floating exchange rate since 1985.
 As a result, its value fluctuates depending on current supply and demand.